 The 5m ribs are used for RYA courses such as powerboat level 2, safety boat and powerboat instructor.
 The larger 6m and 6.8m can used for advanced powerboat course with and without commercial endorsements and advanced powerboat instructor.

 Often people bring their own waterproof clothing for this course.
 If you do not have your own set of waterproofs the Centre can provide.
-We provide buoyancy aids and at times it may be required to be prepared to go into the water and the Centre will provide wetsuits, wetsuit boots.
-In addition, we would request you bring garments such as swim wear, woolly hat and warm socks, suitable footwear and helmsman gloves.
+Buoyancy aids are also included.
+In addition, we would request you bring garments such as swim wear, woolly hat and warm socks, and suitable footwear.
 Hot showers are available in the changing areas and accommodation areas so bring a spare towel too.×

 On arrival check in at our reception which is situated in the main entrance.
 You will be asked to complete a form with course and emergency contact details.
 A room key will be issued for residential guests and a brief outline of Centre facilities indicated.

 Lunch: 1230hrs.
 For residential guests - Breakfast: 0830hrs & Dinner: 1800hrs